Guess what’s just around the corner? The Advance Tax due date!

-Unlike the usual case, where tax is paid after the income has been earned, as per section 208 of the IT Act, taxes should be paid in advance for the income earned in a particular financial year, if the estimated tax liability exceeds ₹10,000.
+This means, unlike the usual case, where tax is paid after the income has been earned, as per section 208 of the IT Act, taxes should be paid in advance for the income earned in a particular financial year if the estimated tax liability exceeds ₹10,000.

 Advance tax is beneficial for taxpayers as well as they do not have to worry about running out of money or making last-minute tax payments when they pay their taxes in advance.